Viable bounce from non-minimal inflation: Stability analysis of a non minimally coupled theory

+The above equation establishes the relation between the slow-roll parameters in the newly built bouncing model and the old slow-roll inflationary model.
+Then the corresponding scale factor solution reduces to

-Therefore, unless $\gamma_I$ is close to $\frac{1}{2}$, the bouncing scale factor solution $\beta$ lies very close to $\alpha.$ To understand this, again consider the Higgs inflation model.
+Therefore, unless $\gamma_I$ is close to $1/2$, the bouncing scale factor solution $\beta$ lies very closely to $\alpha.$ To understand this, again consider the Higgs inflation model.
 In this case, at pivot scale, Demanding the solution to be contracting at the pivot scale, $\beta$ then requires to be positive and it brings a strong constraint on $\alpha$ as

-where, $\gamma_I$ and $\epsilon_1$ are evaluated at the pivot scale.
+where $\gamma_I$ and $\epsilon^I_1$ are evaluated at the pivot scale.

-In order to determine whether our bouncing solution is stable, let's now calculate the Lyapunov exponents for our desired fixed point \eqref{eq:fp1b1}.
+In order to determine whether our bouncing solution is stable, let us finally now calculate the Lyapunov exponents for our desired fixed point \eqref{eq:fp1b1}.
 By following a similar process, the exponents become

 It is now obvious that, as $\alpha$ approaches zero, i.e., the model is in ekpyrosis, the exponents become extremely high.
-If $\alpha$ is not close to zero, and by using leading order slow-roll approximation, then the two exponent can be approximated as
+By using leading order slow-roll approximation, then the two exponents can be approximated as

-where, we also assume $\gamma_I$ is not near $\frac{1}{2}.$ Since the Universe is contracting, as obvious from the \eqref{eq:fp1b1}, for stable contracting solution, we want the above two exponents two be positive.
+where we also assume $\gamma_I$ is not near $1/2.$ Since the Universe is contracting, as obvious from the \eqref{eq:fp1b1}, for the stable contracting solution, we want the above two exponents two be positive.
 This condition constrains the maximum value of $\alpha$ as